Róbert Cey-Bert: Far East

 His wife died in 1981, after that, his work increasingly focused on the Far East, building business relationships in Hong Kong, Osaka, Bangkok and Singapore.
 In Bangkok, he founded the research institute Gastronomy Research International, where his main research focus was the study of Asian eating habits.
-As a result of his research, he was the first in the world to identify two great civilisations according to their gastronomic customs, rooted in the ancient past.
+As a result of his research, he was the first in the world to identify two great civilizations according to their gastronomic customs, rooted in the ancient past.
 Thanks to his research, a growing number of major airlines and luxury hotels have sought him out as an expert to improve their services and gastronomic strategies.

 His international gastronomic conferences, pairing gourmet Chinese cuisine with French wines, have been so successful that he has become a well-known and sought-after figure on the international gastronomic scene, from Thailand to Indonesia]and Singapore.

-Some of the international symposia and congresses organised by Cey-Bert related to his period in the Far East:
+Some of the international symposia and congresses organized by Cey-Bert related to his period in the Far East: